TheMuuj/TheMuuj.github.io/_posts/2021-09-02-javascript-array-repeat-with-objects.md

 ---
 title: Creating Arrays of Repeated Objects in JavaScript
-description: There's got to be a better way!
+description: Again, there's got to be a better way!
+With objects!
 tags: TypeScript JavaScript development
 ---